Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 Clustered indexes store data physically in the table or view and non-clustered indexes do not store data in table as it has separate structure from data row.

+94. The statement for assigning access privileges is

+SQL GRANT and REVOKE commands are used to implement privileges in SQL multiple user environments.
+The administrator of the database can grant or revoke privileges to or from users of database object like SELECT , INSERT , UPDATE , DELETE , ALL etc.

+GRANT Command: This command is used provide database access to user apart from an administrator.

+Syntax

+GRANT privilege_name
+ON object_name
+TO {user_name|PUBLIC|role_name}
+[WITH GRANT OPTION];
+In above syntax WITH GRANT OPTIONS indicates that the user can grant the access to another user too.

+REVOKE Command: This command is used provide database deny or remove access to database objects.

+Syntax

+REVOKE privilege_name
+ON object_name
+FROM {user_name|PUBLIC|role_name}